pluralsh/documentation/pages/how-to/set-up/workload-cluster.md

 ## **Create a Workload Cluster**

-Now that that PR Automation is configured, we should be able to spawn our cluster seamlessly.
+Now that PR Automation is configured, we should be able to spawn our cluster seamlessly.
 The steps are:

 * **Navigate to `https://{your-console-domain}/pr/automations`**
 * **Click `Create a PR` on the `cluster-creator` Automation Row**